Skip to content

 Instrumenting a function

-from maricusco.utils.metrics import execution_time_seconds, label_values, record_latency, events_total
+from backend.utils.metrics import execution_time_seconds, label_values, record_latency, events_total

 def fetch_prices(symbol: str):